camgunz/pysylva/doc/memory.md

 # Memory

-Sylva uses a handful of concepts to manage memory; chief among these are: bindings, mutability, exclusivity, and memspace.
+Sylva uses a handful of concepts to manage memory; chief among these are: bindings, mutability, exclusivity, and memscope.

 ## Bindings and mutability